amin-codes/InstagramBot/README.md

 # Instagram Messaging Bot
 This was just a fun, quick project I made to make a bot that can send custom messages to a specific user.

-*Important Note*: Try to limit using the bot to about 7 times every 10 minutes because otherwise your Instagram account might get flagged for having too many login attempts (which then means you have to wait about 10-15 minutes until you're allowed to login again).
+*Important Note*: Try to limit using the bot to about 7 times every 10 minutes because otherwise your Instagram account might get flagged for having too many login attempts (which then usually means that you have to wait about 10-15 minutes until you're allowed to login again).

-Note: You can only message people that allow you to message them already.
+*Side Note*: You can only message people that allow you to message them already.
 ## Setup

 Make sure you have [Node.js](https://nodejs.org/) version >= v12.18.3.